4m3ndy/devops_challenge/README.md

 # DevOps Challenge

-## Deploying Sample Rails 5 application with PostgreSQL, Redis, and Sidekiq using Docker and Docker Compose
+## Deploying Sample Rails 5 application with Unicorn, PostgreSQL, Redis, and Sidekiq using Docker and Docker Compose

-Change the Environmental Variables Passed to the Docker Containers in docker-compose.yml:
+#### Change the Environmental Variables Passed to the Docker Containers in docker-compose.yml: ####

 - Rails Web Application Container
 ```